proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/image-031.gif)

 1. Now that we have a build being created and a website to deploy into, let's connect them.
-In VSTS, navigate to the `Build & Release` tab.
+In ADO, navigate to the `Build & Release` tab.

 1. Click on `Releases`.